ClimateCompatibleGrowth/GeoH2/README.md

   - theo_pv: Theoretical potential of standarized PV plants       --> Possible to investigate with: https://github.com/FZJ-IEK3-VSA/glaes
   - theo_wind: Theoretical potential of standarized wind turbines     --> Possible to investigate with: https://github.com/FZJ-IEK3-VSA/glaes

-Once you have created a hexagon file with these features, save it in the `Data` folder as `hex_final_[COUNTRY ISO CODE].geojson`.
+Once you have created a hexagon file with these features, save it in the `data` folder as `hex_final_[COUNTRY ISO CODE].geojson`.

+> [!IMPORTANT]
-**Note:** `COUNTRY ISO CODE` is the country's ISO standard 2-letter abbreviation.
+> `COUNTRY ISO CODE` is the country's ISO standard 2-letter abbreviation.

 ## Input parameter Excel files

 Required input parameters include the spatial area of interest, total annual demand for hydrogen, and prices and cost of capital for infrastructure investments.
 These values can be either current values or projected values for a single snapshot in time.
-The parameter values for running the model can be specified in a set of Excel files in the Parameters folder.
+The parameter values for running the model can be specified in a set of Excel files in the `parameters` folder.

 - **Basic H2 plant:** in this folder, there are several csv files containing the global parameters for optimizing the plant design.
 All power units are MW and all energy units are MWh.
 For more information on these parameters, refer to the [PyPSA documentation](https://pypsa.readthedocs.io/en/latest/components.html).

+> [!NECESSARY]
+> The excel files must be kept in either a "hydrogen" or "ammonia" folder within another folder with the title matching the Country ISO Code.
+From the use case of Djibouti, we have them in a folder titled "DJ" and two folders with "hydrogen" and "ammonia" excel files in.

 - **Conversion parameters:** `conversion_parameters.xlsx` includes parameters related to converting between states of hydrogen.